The Norma Cox Splash Pad at Tecumseh Park will open for the season on May 20, 2023! |

 Beach Rules

 We ask any visitors to please review the Parks By-Law for any and all rules regarding visiting any public Park and/or Beach space within the City of Sarnia.
-Common rules to note include:

 – No Glass